 Enables students to undertake research in an area related to the research interests of a faculty member in the graduate field of pharmacology.
-Topics include but are not limited to Mechanisms of Growth-Factor Action- R. A. Cerione; Mechanisms of Neurotransmitter Release-M. Lindau; Central Nervous System Neurotransmitters-L. M. Nowak; Structure-Function of the Nicotinic Acetylcholine Receptor-R. E. Oswald.
+Topics include but are not limited to Mechanisms of Growth-Factor Action- R. A. Cerione; Mechanisms of Neurotransmitter Release-M. Lindau; and Central Nervous System Neurotransmitters-L. M. Nowak.